jordanmanning101/Bus-Stop-Press-Website/README.md

-A resume website for Jordan Manning.
+A website for Bus Stop Press, an independent book publisher created by Jordan Manning.